 The mission, governance, and curriculum of an eligible program shall demonstrably emphasize public service values.
 Values are important and enduring beliefs, ideals and principles shared by members of a community about what is good and desirable and what is not.
 Public service values consist of the values that should guide public and nonprofit professionals.
 NASPAA's public service values are consistent with globally recognized sustainable development goals to build effective, accountable, and inclusive institutions at all levels.
-NASPAA's public service values include, but are not limited to: pursuing the public interest with accountability and transparency; serving professionally with competence, efficiency, and objectivity; acting ethically so as to uphold the public trust; cultivating global and local awareness; and promoting participation and inclusiveness by demonstrating respect, equity, and fairness in dealings with members of society, stakeholders, and fellow public service values it emphasizes, be they procedural or substantive, as the basis for distinguishing itself from other professional degree programs.
+NASPAA's public service values include, but are not limited to: pursuing the public interest with accountability and transparency; serving professionally with competence, efficiency, and objectivity; acting ethically so as to uphold the public trust; cultivating global and local awareness; and promoting participation and inclusiveness by demonstrating respect, equity, and fairness in dealings with members of society, stakeholders, and fellow public servants.
+NASPAA expects an accreditable program to define the boundaries of the public service values it emphasizes, be they procedural or substantive, as the basis for distinguishing itself from other professional degree programs.